 "Of course we spent a lot of time on the commercial and financial risks and the consequences (of pulling out) - but I have to say, I had not considered this."

 Baumgertner is by all accounts a soft-spoken boss, with a cheerful countenance.
 Rivals and colleagues describe a methodical, tough negotiator whose approach to staff and the public is a far cry from Soviet-trained predecessors'.

-"He is a man of his word, a rare thing in our times," said Maxim Volkov, former chief executive of Russian fertilizer company Phosagro.
+"He is a man of his word, a rare thing in our times," said Maxim Volkov, former chief executive of Russian fertiliser company Phosagro.

 Baumgertner, who had been in the utilities sector and later studied in London, joined Uralkali for the first time in 2003 as chief commercial officer, rising to chief executive in 2005.

 He left in 2010 when demoted under the then owners and became CEO of another fertilizer producer, Silvinit.
 Supported by key shareholder Kerimov, he returned in 2011 after Uralkali bought Silvinit.